NESTLab/argos3-webviz/docs/sending_data_from_server.md

 Where you need to subclass `CWebvizUserFunctions` class from `argos3/plugins/simulator/visualizations/webviz/webviz_user_functions.h`

- In your subclass, you could override `sendUserData()` function to add data to experiment JSON as `user_data` parameter.
+ In this subclass, you could override `sendUserData()` function to add data to experiment JSON as `user_data` parameter.
 ```cpp
 nlohmann::json sendUserData();
 ```